jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v6.md

 Maybe that’s not quite the best question to ask.
 A better one might be: why is it so infuriating to spend time on re-inventing or implementing forms, buttons, and alert flows?
 So much of programming is this loop, where I have a model of something in my mind and try to teach it to the computer.
 A model that is never quite or sufficiently accurate and always built on some wrong assumptions.
 So, round and round we go, ever correcting each other until we get to some sort of compromise until the next person gets to pick up where you left off.

 Don’t get me wrong: I _love_ sitting down and writing a small tool pulling together disparate sources of information and working its magic on them.
-But too much of my time is spent dealing with the plumbing, while really what In want to be doing is architecting.
+But too much of my time is spent dealing with the plumbing, while really what I want to be doing is architecting.

  - "Just because something is going to break in the end, doesn't mean it can't have an effect that lasts into the future"